Rebecca Naa Dedei Aryeetey: Career

-After her primary education, Naa Dei went into the flour business.
-She became so wealthy and influential through her flour business which earned her the name ‘Ashikishan’, a Ga word meaning flour.
+After her primary education, Naa Dedei went into the flour business.
+She became so wealthy and influential through her flour business which earned her the name Ashikishan, a Ga word meaning flour.
 She was known to be the chief financier of the then CPP party and led CPP women activities at her house in Kokomlemle - Accra.
 As a political activist of the CPP, she campaigned and funded Nkrumah and the CPP party and played a significant role during Ghana's struggle to attain independence.
 She financed Nkrumah to win the Ashiedu Keteke legislative council seat which made him to be the first Prime Minister of Ghana.

 Death

 Her closeness to Nkrumah made her an enemy of rival political party which allegedly led to her early death.
-She died tragically at a CPP function in Ho on 22 June 1961 at the age of 38.
-It was alleged that the political activists and feminist was poisoned at the function after taking a hot tea when she complained of stomach ache.
+She died at a CPP function in Ho on 22 June 1961 at the age of 38.
+It was alleged that she was poisoned at the function after taking a hot tea when she complained of stomach pains.